Stake logo

 If at the end of FY24 Smith SMSF generated greater income leading to a tax liability of $14,000, the fund will have an outstanding tax liability of $2,000 payable as part of their FY24 annual return.

-Likewise, if Smith SMSF generated less income in FY24 than FY23, the fund would be owed a tax refund of the difference between the $12,000 in PAYG paid and the (lower) actual FY24 tax liability.
+Likewise, if Smith SMSF generated less income in FY24 than in FY23, the fund would be owed a tax refund of the difference between the $12,000 in PAYG paid and the (lower) actual FY24 tax liability.

 Is PAYG applicable in the first year?

-SMSFs are not required to pay PAYG in the first year and as such, at the end of the first year SMSFs will be required to pay one annual tax bill (or receive a refund) as part of their annual return.
-When the first year’s tax return is lodged, an SMSF will enter the PAYG system and moving forward, PAYG instalments will be based on the preceding year’s tax bill.
+SMSFs are not required to pay PAYG in the first year.
+Instead, at the end of the first year SMSFs will be required to pay one annual tax bill (or receive a refund) as part of their annual return.

 Why do I have to pay PAYG instalments?

 As SMSFs usually receive employer or concessional contributions and generate investment income through capital gains, interest dividends or rent, they need to pay income tax.
+Earnings are generally taxed at a concessional rate of 15%, but can differ if one or more members has commenced pension phase.

-Earnings are generally taxed at a concessional rate of 15% but can differ if one or more members have commenced the pension phase.
 While superannuation does have tax incentives, it still comes with income tax responsibilities and PAYG instalments are how an SMSF’s tax bill is paid.

 Can I vary my PAYG amount or opt out?

-If you know that the current year’s tax liability is going to be different for a variety of reasons (e.g. retirement, significant change in investments/strategy), you can change your payment amount via the activity statement sent from the ATO (for non Stake Super customers) or by contacting the Stake Super team to do so on your behalf (for Stake Super customers).
+The returns of and potential benefits paid out from an SMSF can change each year and shifts in these amounts will affect the overall annual tax liability.
+If you know that the current year’s tax liability is going to be different for a variety of reasons (e.g. retirement, significant change in investments/strategy), you can change your payment amount via the activity statement sent from the ATO (for non-Stake Super customers) or by contacting the Stake Super team to do so on your behalf (for Stake Super customers).

 Significantly underestimating an SMSFs payments could lead to a large lump sum payment for the year or even potential financial penalties.
 The ATO discourages changes for those who are unsure about the impact of changes to their SMSFs financial situation, as any overpaid instalments will be refunded to the SMSF after the tax return is lodged.